-If you'd like to code your own HTML template, rather than use one of our pre-designed template options, there are a few things to keep in mind when you create your content.
+If you'd like to code your own HTML email template, rather than use one of our pre-designed template options, there are a few things to keep in mind when you create your content.

-Preview and Test
+Preview and test

-Code and Software
+Code and software

-Microsoft FrontPage, Word, or Publisher Was Used to Create HTML Content
+Microsoft FrontPage, Word, or Publisher was used to create HTML content

 Most of us receive spam.
 The subject lines tend to be in all caps, letters are highlighted bright red or bright blue, they use lots of exclamation points, and they use phrases like "hottest," "best," or "click now!"

 Keep your subject lines brief and to the point, keep your content relevant, don't try to use gimmicky catch phrases, and always avoid spammy words.

 We require all marketing emails sent through Mailchimp to have our *|UNSUB|* tag.
 There's absolutely no exception to this rule.
 It must be present in both the HTML email and the plain-text email.

 No permission reminder